twkirkpatrick/BurgerBase/README.md

 5. Run command ```node server``` to get started

-Otherwise, visit the deployed application here <a href = "https://warm-atoll-97032.herokuapp.com/">here</a>
+Otherwise, visit the deployed application <a href = "https://warm-atoll-97032.herokuapp.com/">here</a>

 ## Usage
 Type in a burger in the input field to add the burger to the list and click the "devour" button to devour it!
 Use the "Clear Burgers" button to start from scratch.